nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 ======================

 |An nRF9160-based device| supports GPS in LTE-M and NB-IoT.
-Concurrent operation of GPS with optional power-saving features, such as extended Discontinuous Reception (eDRX) and Power Saving Mode (PSM), is also supported and recommended.
+Concurrent operation of GPS with optional power-saving features, such as extended Discontinuous Reception (eDRX) and Power Saving Mode (PSM), is also supported, and recommended.

 The following figure shows how the data transfer occurs in |an nRF9160-based device| with power-saving in place.